serabos/eeg-eyes-open-closed/README.md

 # EEG Eyes Open/Closed Classification

 A MATLAB project for classifying EEG signals to distinguish between eyes-open and eyes-closed states using alpha band power features.
+This prpject is a coursework of Brain-Machine Interfaces module as part of UCL's curriculum.

 ## Features